JadinHeaston/sync-application/README.md

 Additionally, I found that some features that I desired simply did not exist.
 &nbsp;&nbsp;&nbsp;&nbsp;I will eventually be adding those features to this application.

-Ideally, you can run this program twice and see no changes occuring for the second run.
+Ideally, you can run this program twice and see no changes occurring for the second run.

 # Table of Contents
 - [Sync Application](#sync-application)